Nowa Wieś Lęborska

 Nowa Wieś Lęborska (Neuendorf) is a village in Lębork County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Nowa Wieś Lęborska.
-It lies approximately 2 km north-west of Lębork and 63 km west of the regional capital Gdańsk.

 In the village there is a neo-Romanesque church with a slender tower and apse and a former half-timbered inn, both buildings from the mid-19th century.

 For details of the history of the region, see History of Pomerania.